 • Comprehensive care focus

-The Doctor of Nursing Practice (DNP) at UMass Lowell prepares advanced practice registered nurses to become healthcare leaders who drive transformative patient care improvements.
-With a specialized Family Nurse Practitioner concentration, students develop critical skills in evidence-based practice, health policy, and organizational leadership.
-The hybrid program offers flexible pathways for working professionals, including post-baccalaureate and post-master's options.
-Graduates gain expertise in reducing healthcare disparities, advocating for policy changes, and implementing innovative care strategies across diverse healthcare settings.
+UMass Lowell's hybrid Doctor of Nursing Practice with a Family Nurse Practitioner concentration prepares advanced practice registered nurses to become healthcare leaders driving transformative patient care improvements.
+Students develop expertise in evidence-based practice, health policy, and organizational leadership through flexible pathways for working professionals.
+The program emphasizes reducing healthcare disparities, advocating for policy changes, and implementing innovative care strategies across diverse settings.
+No entrance exam is required for admission to this leadership-focused DNP program.

 • Hybrid program format